 The Enigma of ‘not understanding’ can be discomforting, but it is equaling reassuring, in that it proposes, there is still more to know.
 It’s not what you see but 'what you don’t see' that extends the imagination.’

 He gathered together as many white pebbles that he could find and placed them on the spots where the sun shone through.
 For a sizable area of ground, there were hundreds of these small spots of light and as they were being filled with small handfulls of white pebbles, they took on a presence of their own.
-The pebbles white smooth surfaces stood out in sharp contrast against the texture and moodiness of the darker green grass.
-Having distributed as many pebbles as he could, Jackson stepped back, now with just a few pebbles left in his hands, which he ceremoniously placed on the last of the clusters near him.
+The pebbles white smooth surfaces, reflecting the sunlight, stood out in sharp contrast against the texture and moodiness of the ,light absorbing, darker green grass.
+Having distributed as many pebbles as he could, Jackson stepped back, now with just a few pebbles left in his hands, which he ceremoniously placed on the last of the pebble clusters near him.
 One here one there, carefully not to dislodge the small mounds.
 He was mesmerized by the sheer light that was reflected and as he stepped back even more, what emerged between the shapes of pebbled-light was the image of a tree.
 It was a darkly textured tree that emerged out of the shadow on the grass, with its sinewy entangled limbs and leaves, silhouetted against the small mounds of shiny white pebbles that glistened like beacons.'

 extract ; 'Health and safety in landscape gardening'